-Open Shortest Path First (OSPF) is a routing protocol developed for Internet Protocol (IP) networks by the interior gateway protocol (IGP) working group of the Internet Engineering Task Force (IETF).
+Open Shortest Path First (OSPF) is a popular routing protocol developed for Internet Protocol (IP) networks by the Interior Gateway Protocol (IGP) working group of the Internet Engineering Task Force (IETF).
 The working group was formed in 1988 to design an IGP based on the shortest path first (SPF) algorithm for use in the Internet.
 Similar to the Interior Gateway Routing Protocol (IGRP), OSPF was created because in the mid-1980s, the Routing Information Protocol (RIP) was increasingly unable to serve large, heterogeneous internetworks.

 The diagram below shows us the information that each field of an OSPF packet contains:

 The numbers shown inside the coloured blocks represent the field length in bytes.

 All OSPF packets begin with a 24-byte header, which is shown right above.